 When you create a 'custom' cluster, you select an existing VCN that contains the network resources to be used by the new cluster.
 If you want to use load balancers to control traffic into the VCN, you select existing public or private subnets in that VCN to host the load balancers.

-When you create a 'quick cluster', the VCN that's automatically created contains public subnets to host load balancers.
+When you create a 'quick cluster', the VCN that's automatically created contains a public regional subnet to host a load balancer.
 If you want to host load balancers in private subnets, you can add private subnets to the VCN later.

 An internal load balancer restricts access to a cluster to only applications running in the same VCN as the cluster.
 You can host internal load balancers in public subnets and private subnets.

 To enable a service to use an internal load balancer in a public subnet, include the following annotation in the configuration file: